-In this contribution, we have described how to model several multiplexed MPEG-2 video sources over VBR.
 Compressed video sources exhibit long-range dependence in the traffic patterns they generate.
-The effect of this long-range dependence is to introduce high variance in the ABR capacity.
-However a good switch scheme like ERICA+ is sufficient to handle this variance in ABR capacity.
+In this paper, we briefly survey VBR video modeling techniques, the MPEG-2 over ATM approach, and propose a model for MPEG-2 video over VBR which incorporates the long-range dependence property in compressed video.
+Long-range dependent traffic can be generated by combining the fractional gaussian noise sequences generated using fast fourier transforms.
+This traffic is used to model multiplexed MPEG-2 video sources.
+The generated long-range dependent traffic is transported over VBR service.
+The effect of this longrange dependent (background) traffic over VBR is to introduce high variance in the ABR capacity.
+However, a responsive switch scheme like ERICA+ is sufficient to handle this variance in ABR capacity.
 This results in controlled ABR queues and high utilization.
 The maximum ABR queue length is a function of the feedback delay and round trip time.
 This implies that switches terminating satellite links should provide buffers proportional to the length of the satellite link in order to deliver high performance.
-Further, if they implement the VSVD option, they can isolate downstream workgroup switches from the effects of the long delay satellite path.
+Further, if they implement the VSVD option, they can isolate downstream work-group switches from the effects of the long delay satellite path.